102 / Srimulyo, OKU Timur, South Sumatra

 It is located in a flat lowland, which recently had to start struggling with floods.
 There are tofu production establishments in the village which are polluting the water.
 There is a main dump site, but the pick up system does not work.
 As a result, the villagers often burn the garbage.

-Pak Imam says: “I hope the Eco-Library project will help us to gain more knowledge and to motivate the students to reads more books.”
+Pak Imam says: “I hope the Eco-Education program will help us to gain more knowledge and to motivate the students to reads more books.”

 Generous donation from supporter like you have funded more than 80 Eco-Education Centers across Indonesia.
 Join the movement by donating today.